sherry-jiayun/codechallenge/README.md

 To evaluate:

-use chomd 777 run.sh to get permission before running the shell
+use chmod 777 run.sh to get permission before running the shell

 use ./run.sh to evaluate